The best ordering terminal solutions for restaurants

 THE - :

-• Many bugs, and this is where the problem lies (tedious TPE terminal connection, timeout at the end of the order process which does not work, payment refused even though it has been successfully completed, which pushes the customer to pay twice times and which leads to customer complaints subsequently by email, etc.);
+• Many bugs (before 2024 therefore): tedious TPE terminal connection, timeout at the end of the order process that does not work, payment refused even though it has gone through, which leads to the customer having to pay twice and which leads to customer complaints by email afterwards, etc. Edit 2025: Over the past year or so, the bugs in Tabesto have reduced considerably, so it was important for me to update this article.

 • Generally speaking, a slow and tedious customer journey;

-• A heavy system that runs on wifi with the installation of a Tabesto router, therefore easily bugged in the event of unstable wifi;
+• A heavy system that runs under wifi with installation of a Tabesto router, therefore easily bugged in case of unstable wifi.
+Edit 2024: since then, this point has been improved with the possibility of an Ethernet installation.

-• An archaic menu editing dashboard (too many limitations on the weight of a photo, loading too long, no photo thumbnail in the product list, no multi-site management so one menu per restaurant, and no responsive version for mobile therefore impossible to make a price change from a smartphone).
+• A somewhat archaic menu editing dashboard: too many limitations on the weight of a photo (resolved since 2024), loading time too long, no photo thumbnail in the product list, no multi-site management so one menu per restaurant, and no responsive version for mobile so it is impossible to make a price change from a smartphone.

 The +: